 She explains the footprint plan would assess the Eastern Slopes region's environmental, social, and economic values and the impact of the existing human industrial footprint.

 Best-Bertwistle points to a report from the Alberta Chapter of the Wildlife Society that looks at the current cumulative effects of land-use in the region, including forestry.
 The report indicates that all the combined land-uses will impact water flows and present substantial risk to threatened native trout species in the southeastern slopes if industrial activity continues as business as usual.

 “Given the steep declines in native trout populations and increased concerns about water quality and flows, particularly in the face of climate change, it is now the time to evaluate if and where forestry happens on this landscape.
 Instead, the government has chosen to embed industrial forestry for the next 20 years,” she says.

 Now that the ink is dry on the agreement, she believes the government must ensure the company follows regulations.

 "We know on a number of occasions, there have been some shortfallings when it comes to them following environmental regulations," says Best-Bertwistle.
 "Specifically, they've destroyed critical habitat for a threatened species and they haven't faced any consequence for that.
 I know the ink is dry on this deal, and there's no changing it at this point, but we have to make sure the government is holding the company to account moving forward."

-Fisheries and Oceans Canada officials made a site visit and left it up to the province to pursue charges/fines.
+She says Fisheries and Oceans Canada officials made a site visit and left it up to the province to pursue charges/fines.